jaceflournoy/jaceflournoy.github.io/learning-paths/absolute-beginner.md

 ## Conclusion and Next Steps

 Congratulations on completing the Absolute Beginner Learning Path in Cybersecurity!
 You now have a solid foundation to build upon.
 We encourage you to explore more advanced topics and continue your learning journey.
+You are now ready to move on to the next path: [Beginner](/learning-paths/beginner.md)

 If you would like to dive deeper into these topics, we suggest learning the material covered by the [CompTIA A+](https://www.comptia.org/certifications/a) and [CompTIA Network+](https://www.comptia.org/certifications/network) exams.
 These will give you a very solid foundation on the basics and get you prepared to tackle the Security+.
 (Note: Acquiring these certifications is not mandatory to take/pass the Security+)